Peramchaitanyakrishna/portfolio-website/README.md

 # portfolio-website
-A simple portfolio website built with HTML, CSS, and JavaScript
+A simple portfolio website built with HTML, CSS.